cea-trust-platform/trust-documentation/doc/source/srcs/user_guide/physics_data/problems.md

 ## Low Mach Number Problems

-The Mach number Ma = u / c measures the ratio of the bulk velocity to the local speed of sound.
-Typically for Ma < 0.1, the compressibility effects can be neglected and the physical problem may be reduced by using a Low Mach Number formulation.
+The Mach number $Ma = u / c$ measures the ratio of the bulk velocity to the local speed of sound.
+Typically for $Ma < 0.1$, the compressibility effects can be neglected and the physical problem may be reduced by using a Low Mach Number formulation.
 In such cases, the aspect of the problem orients towards simulating a mass variation rather than capturing and solving for the acoustic waves.
 This is basically the main hypothesis of a Low Mach Number approximation where all acoustic waves are filtered out.

-Following a single scale asymptotic analysis referring to the Mach number, the zero Mach order equations are considered where the total pressure is decomposed into a thermodynamic pressure and a hydrodynamic pressure that fluctuates in an order of Ma2.
+Following a single scale asymptotic analysis referring to the Mach number, the zero Mach order equations are considered where the total pressure is decomposed into a thermodynamic pressure and a hydrodynamic pressure that fluctuates in an order of $Ma^2$.
 Note that the hydrodynamic pressure is much smaller than the thermodynamic one.
 The hydrodynamic pressure alone is used in the momentum equation, while the thermodynamic is used in the equation of state.

 TRUST offers two Low Mach Number modelisations; either a Weakly-Compressible (WC) or a Quasi-Compressible (QC) models.
 The main difference between both models is that the QC model considers a space-uniform thermodynamic pressure.
-This is not the case in th WC model where the total pressure, which is space/time varying, is used in the equation of state.
+This is not the case in the WC model where the total pressure, which is space/time varying, is used in the equation of state.
 The last can have a great impact in some situations as the pressure drop and/or the hydro-static pressure can influence significantly the density variation.

 The system of equation associated with Low Mach number problem writes: